 Release Version: v1.0.3-1-ga80e796 as an example of version number description:

 ga80e796indicates the version

 The TiDB community is highly active.
-After the 1.0 GA release, the engineers have been keeping optimizing and fixing bugs.
+The engineers have been keeping optimizing and fixing bugs.
 Therefore, the TiDB version is updated quite fast.
-If you want to keep informed of the latest version, see TiDB Weekly update.
+If you want to keep informed of the latest version, see TiDB Release Timeline.

 It is recommeneded to deploy TiDB using TiUP.
-TiDB has a unified management of the version number after the 1.0 GA release.
+TiDB has a unified management of the version number.
 You can view the version number using the following two methods:

 As your business grows, your database might face the following three bottlenecks: